Edited by Keith Raynor

 This article first appeared in " Napoleonic Notes and Queries ", published by Partizan Press, 818 London Road, Leigh on Sea,Essex, SS9 3NH England.

-Visit the Discriminating General's other sites:
+Visit Access Heritage Inc (formerly The Discriminating General)'s other sites:

 For product inquiries and orders: